realworldocaml/book/en/04-lists-options-and-patterns.md

 val h : int = 1
 val t : int list = [2]
 ```

+_(yminsky: I'm not sure `function` deserves material coverage here,
+since it was covered in the previous chapter)_

 When matching values with multiple different cases, like with lists or variants,
 you will usually want to use a `match` to perform a case analysis.
 For